-Tunas, as well as billfishes and some species of sharks, use a different system to move water over their gills; they ram ventilate.
-These fish swim through the water with their mouth open, using which are mechanically more efficient.
+What are the advantages?
+The first is efficiency.
+Ram ventilation transfers the work of breathing from the head musculature to the swimming muscles, which are mechanically more efficient.
 Second, hydrodynamic drag is reduced because the fish's swimming is not disturbed by the water flow that results from the opening and closing of gill covers (opercals) during pumping.
 Third, ventilation volume can be increased to some extent, quite cheaply, by opening the mouth wider.
-As a result, ram ventilators spend only 1 to 3 percent of their total energy expenditure obtaining water for respiration.
+As a result, ram ventilators spend only one to three percent of their total energy expenditure obtaining water for respiration.
 This contrasts to estimates of up to 15 percent for non-ram-ventilating fish such as goldfish or trout.